Quantification of Credal Uncertainty: A Distance-Based Approach: Experiments

 \section{Experiments}

-Empirically assessing uncertainty quantification is difficult, especially because there is no ground truth.
+Empirically assessing uncertainty quantification is difficult, especially because there is no directly observable ground-truth uncertainty.
 We therefore conduct selective prediction experiments, where the model may abstain on inputs it deems uncertain.
-Accuracy–rejection curves (ARCs) \cite{huhn2008fr3} visualize this: sort test points in decreasing order by decreasing uncertainty score, reject the top $r\%$, and compute accuracy on the remaining.
-For an uncertainty-aware learner that can distinguish certain from less certain cases, accuracy should be an increasing function of the rejection rate $r$.
+Accuracy–rejection curves (ARCs) \citep{huhn2008fr3} visualize this: sort test points by decreasing uncertainty score, reject the top $r\%$, and compute accuracy on the remaining.
+For an uncertainty-aware learner that can distinguish certain from less certain cases, accuracy should generally improve as the rejection rate $r$ increases.

 We benchmark TV-instantiated measures against entropy and Hartley baselines.
-The endpoint summary is chosen for aleatoric uncertainty owing to its lossless guarantees, and instances are ranked lexicographically.
-The rationale is grounded in selective prediction: an instance whose \emph{minimum} attainable uncertainty across the credal set is already high should be rejected before one that admits at least some low-uncertainty explanation.
-Implementation details and experimental setup are described in Appendices~\ref{app:impl} and~\ref{app:exp-setup}.
+For aleatoric uncertainty, we use the endpoint summary